digbmc/germantown-y/docs/adding-content.md

 ### Footnotes:
 With the use of [Kramdown](https://kramdown.gettalong.org/) footnotes are easy to add to markdown documents.

-A good example of footnotes can be found on [this exhbit example page](_exhibits/example-1.md)
+A good example of footnotes can be found on [this exhbit example page](_exhibits/example-1.md).
+Here's an exerpt from the page:

 ```